 Meridian provided market data on two peer groups: (i) a survey of general industry companies of comparable revenue size and (ii) a peer group of publicly-traded homebuilders (see below for a list).
-The survey of general industry companies reflected approximately 90 companies with revenues between \$500 million and \$1.5 billion (median revenues of \$954 million) compiled by Equilar, Inc. The homebuilder peer group consisted of 14 companies with revenues ranging from \$330 million to more than \$5 billion (median revenues of \$1.9 billion).
-The homebuilder peer group consisted of the same companies (taking into account the merger of The Ryland Group and Standard Pacific Corporation in 2015 to form CalAtlantic Group, Inc.) used in the prior year's homebuilder peer group.
+The survey of general industry companies reflected approximately 90 companies with revenues between \$400 million and \$1.8 billion (median revenues of \$1 billion) compiled by Equilar, Inc. The homebuilder peer group consisted of 13 companies with revenues between \$400 million and \$7.8 billion (median revenues of \$1.9 billion).
+The homebuilder peer group consisted of the same companies (taking into account the merger of The Ryland Group and Standard Pacific Corporation in 2015 to form CalAtlantic Group, Inc., and the acquisition of WCI Communities, LLC by Lennar Corporation in 2017) used in the prior year's homebuilder peer group.
 Peer group compensation data was limited to information that is publicly reported and was used to benchmark the major components of compensation for our NEOs, including base pay, target annual bonus opportunity and long-term incentives.

 Although the majority of the homebuilder peer group was larger than us, the Compensation Committee considered the Company's relative size, including revenues, total assets, market capitalization, enterprise value, EBITDA, return on equity, return on assets and total shareholder return ("TSR") when reviewing the executive compensation market data.
-Additional factors contemplated by the Compensation Committee included the Company's 2016 performance, its overall business strategy and business model, its expected growth trajectory and constraints, and the then-current economic environment.
+Additional factors contemplated by the Compensation Committee included the Company's 2017 performance, its overall business strategy and business model, its expected growth trajectory and constraints, and the then-current economic environment.
 As one of the fastest growing homebuilders in the nation based on home closing growth, the Company was at the low end of the peer group for most measures of size, however, we were near or above the median for market capitalization and EBITDA and above the 75th percentile for all performance measures.

-Homebuilder Peer Group

-Beazer Homes USA, Inc. KB Home Taylor Morrison Home CalAtlantic Group, Inc. MDC Holdings, Inc. Tri Pointe Group, Inc. Century Communities, Inc. Meritage Homes Corporation WCI Communities Inc. Green Brick Partners, Inc. M/I Homes, Inc. William Lyon Homes Hovnanian Enterprises, Inc. New Home Company, Inc.
+Homebuilder Peer Group Beazer Homes USA, Inc. KB Home Taylor Morrison Home CalAtlantic Group, Inc. MDC Holdings, Inc. Tri Pointe Group, Inc. Century Communities, Inc. Meritage Homes Corporation William Lyon Homes Green Brick Partners, Inc. M/I Homes, Inc. Hovnanian Enterprises, Inc. New Home Company, Inc.

 As a result of its review of the market data and other factors, the Compensation Committee approved increases to each of our NEO's target compensation levels to bring them closer to the 50th percentile of the general industry market data and closer to the 25th percentile of the homebuilder peer group, considering our relative size.
 In addition, the Compensation Committee determined that each NEO's then current target compensation provided the executive with an appropriate compensation opportunity, and given the high growth focus of the Company, placed more emphasis on incentive compensation versus base salary.
-The Compensation Committee later determined, based on the Company's fiscal 2017 performance, that each NEO's total fiscal 2017 compensation was appropriate in light of overall Company performance, the NEO's personal performance, and industry leading total shareholder return for 2017.
+The Compensation Committee later determined, based on the Company's fiscal 2018 performance, that each NEO's total fiscal 2018 compensation was appropriate in light of overall Company performance, the NEO's personal performance, and industry leading TSR for 2018.

-Other than the services described above and the valuation of the PSUs discussed below at "Target Compensation Mix", "2017 LTI Program", and "PSUs", which was approved by the Compensation Committee, Meridian did not provide any other services to the Company.
+Other than the services described above and the valuation of the PSUs discussed below at "What We Paid and Why - Compensation for NEOs -Target Compensation Mix - 2018", "2018 LTI Program", and "PSUs", which was approved by the Compensation Committee, Meridian did not provide any other services to the Company.